MBA Banking: Admission 2025, Syllabus, Eligibility, Subjects, Colleges

 MBA Banking Syllabus

-MBA in Banking programs in various colleges usually cover the same main topics, which occurs with minor changes on the basis of the institution.
-General subjects include banking operations, financial services, credit management, treasury management, risk analysis and regulatory framework.
-These courses guide students for leadership roles in banks, financial institutions and regulatory bodies.
+MBA Banking course in various colleges usually cover the same main topics, which occur with minor changes on the basis of the institution.
+General subjects include banking operations, financial services, credit management, treasury management, risk analysis, and regulatory framework.
+These courses guide students for leadership roles in banks, financial institutions, and regulatory bodies.
 Some of the subjects that are covered under the curriculum by Presidency University are as follows:

 Semester I